dzangolab/fastify/packages/graphql/README.md

 ## Usage
 To set up graphql in fastify project, follow these steps:

-Create a resolver file (`src/graphql/resolver.ts`): This file will define all graphql mutations and queries.
+Create a resolvers file at `src/graphql/resolvers.ts` to define all GraphQL mutations and queries.

 ```typescript
 import type { IResolvers } from "mercurius";